 Franchise Review Program No. 1

 Unlike other firms that provide their clients with a dense and legalese-filled memorandum, we believe in communicating directly with our clients and tailoring our advice to their specific questions and concerns.
-Our base franchise review program involves a full review of the FDD and franchise agreement and two in-depth phone conferences between you and attorney Jeffrey M. Goldstein.
+Our base franchise business review program involves a full review of the FDD and franchise agreement and two in-depth phone conferences between you and attorney Jeffrey M. Goldstein.

 The first phone conference starts with an in-depth interview where Mr. Goldstein will focus on you.
 This includes learning about your background, your financial resources and restrains, your due diligence efforts to date, and your personal aptitudes and interests.
 After the interview, Mr. Goldstein will provide guidance for your due diligence tasks while he reviews the FDD and franchise agreement which you can use as a blueprint for gathering the information you need to make an informed buying decision.